Orasund/Orasund.github.io/_posts/2022-10-08-investigating-design-patterns.md

 execute : Command -> State -> State
 ```

-The Command pattern uses functions as data to separate the create of the function from the execution.
+The Command pattern uses functions as data to separate the creation of the function from the execution.

 ## ❌ Iterator

-In functional programming, Folding takes the role of iterators
+Folding takes the role of iterators in functional programming.

 ## ✅ Mediator Pattern